GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/improve-security/index.md

 - JavaScript files pulled from the developer's server.
 - Any library hosted on a [CDN][mdn-cdn].
-- Some third-party libraries.
-- How third-party libraries are used by your code.
+- Bundled third-party libraries that dynamically fetch remote hosted code.

 Alternative approaches are available, depending on your use case and the reason for remote hosting.
 This section describes approaches to consider.